ChagaiLevi/Calculator/README.md

 Note that I used eval() to calculate the exercises.

-I used the following languages
+In this project I used the following programming languages:

-1. HTML.
+1. html

-2. CSS.
+2. css

-3. Type Script.
+3. type script